 - If the minimum acceptable score is received on a General Examination, the student will receive six credits.
 These credits fulfill General Education requirements, where applicable.

 CLEP Subject Examinations: The CLEP Subject Examinations measure the achievement of principles, concepts, and knowledge from specific college courses.
 All of the Subject Examinations are 90-minute multiple choice tests.
-Depending on the particular test and the score obtained, a student may earn credit for one or two courses.
+Depending on the particular test and the score obtained, a student may earn three to six credits (for one or two courses).

 - A student may take any of the Subject Examinations any time before graduation, provided the student has not taken that course for credit or audit.

-- Course credit earned from the Subject Examinations can be used to satisfy General Education requirements, where applicable.
+- Credits earned from the Subject Examinations can be used to satisfy General Education requirements, where applicable.

 - A student must have the permission of his or her department chair and/or division head to test out of major requirements.